thaliaarchi/abstracting-abstract-machines/rt/notes.md

 regular expressions).
 Could refinement types potentially be written with push-down automata or Turing machines?
 It would probably be undecidable, though.

+Resolution: The benefit of using a regular language is the algorithms available to analyze it.
+If a non-regular language were used, then it wouldn't be decidable.
+Refinement-typed systems have no runtime overhead over equivalent systems without refinement types, but a non-regular language may incur additional residualization.

 ## Topic 2

 Refinement types in the paper focus on predicates over data.
 What about over codata or control flow?

+Resolution: You could express predicates over control flow, such as the algorithmic complexity, as over data.
+The problem is then how to ensure those additional variables are not residualized.
+The cost monad is one solution for this.